ommadawn46/HEVD-BufferOverflowNonPagedPoolNx-Win10-22H2/README.md

 ## Introduction

 This repository contains an exploit for the BufferOverflowNonPagedPoolNx vulnerability in [HackSys Extreme Vulnerable Driver (HEVD)](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver).
-The exploit targets Windows 10 Version 22H2 (OS Build 19045.3930) and demonstrates a technique to achieve privilege escalation from a low-integrity process to SYSTEM.
+The exploit targets Windows 10 Version 22H2 ([OS Build 19045.4651](https://support.microsoft.com/en-us/topic/july-9-2024-kb5040427-os-builds-19044-4651-and-19045-4651-78458e76-9404-41b4-91b2-6d3cdcf4a530)) and demonstrates a technique to achieve privilege escalation from a low-integrity process to SYSTEM.

 ## Exploit Overview